-In these countries, analysis concludes that narrowly targeted programs, focused on distributing large transfers to the very poor, likely achieve more social benefit than smaller and more universal transfers.
-Even programs that have quite major errors in targeting may still achieve greater benefit than a universal programme (Alatas et al., 2012; Hanna & Olken, 2018a; Klasen & Lange, 2016; Ravallion, 2009).
+In these countries, analysis indicates that narrowly targeted programmes, focused on distributing large transfers to the very poor, are likely to achieve more social benefit than smaller and more universal transfers.
+Even programmes that have quite major errors in targeting may still achieve greater benefit than a universal programme (Alatas et al., 2012; Hanna & Olken, 2018a; Klasen & Lange, 2016; Ravallion, 2009).
 This analysis makes the following assumptions: